tamnguyenbbt/Okapi.Web.Api.Console/README.md

 # Okapi.Web.Api.Console
 * A Web API service running as a Windows console application for non-Okapi users to use your test automation tools/frameworks to call.
-It has end-points which perform search-by-anchors to xpath conversions.
+It has three end-points which perform search-by-anchors to xpath conversions and recording web page xpaths.

 ## Endpoints
 ### Search: search by anchors, returning possible xpaths